Holly Bluff site: Site description

 The final major feature of the site is the earthen wall and the trench that surrounds it on three sides.
 In the earliest survey of the site, C. B. Moore reported that the wall was four to 6 ft high and still reached this height although large sections have now been destroyed.
 It is likely that the ditch, which was filled with water from George Lake, supplied the dirt for the wall.
 The one side that was not protected by the wall was the lake side of the site, the lake bank creating a steep enough boundary on this northern side to provide protection.

 Besides topographical settings, the environment of the Lake George site was extremely favorable for occupation.
 In prehistoric times the rich soils and the varying ecologies supported a vast array of plant and animal species.
 The natural levees created by deposits from the Mississippi were made of rich sandy and silty loams which allowed the common Southeastern deciduous hardwoods, such as hickory, elm, ash, cottonwood, maple, pecan, hackberry, honey locust, sycamore, and even gums and oaks, to flourish.
 The swamps surrounding the site supported an entirely different ecosystem including alligators, small reptiles and aquatic plants.
 The streams and rivers also provided fish, shellfish, and other aquatic fauna, which can be seen from excavations of shell middens and deposits of the site.
 These waterways also provided a major form of communication.
-This abundant region was obviously utilized by many different peoples over the course of prehistory as the Holly Bluff site shows.
+This abundant region was obviously utilized by many different peoples over the course of prehistory as Holly Bluff shows.

 Excavations

-Looting, erosion and cultivation have extensively damaged the Holy Bluff site over the years.
+Looting, erosion and cultivation have extensively damaged the Holly Bluff Site over the years.
 This has caused some debate over the form and degree of some of the earthworks.
 Clarence B. Moore noted in 1908, following a visit, that some thirty rises and mounds, small and large, could be counted within the enclosure.
 Nine years later Calvin S. Brown visited and counted only twenty-five or so mounds within the wall.
 In 1928 and again in 1936 James A. Ford recorded only twenty-two mounds.
 In a site report in January 1941, Jesse D. Jennings described twenty-seven mounds and some questionable rises.
 C. B. Moore's original estimate is believed to most accurately reflect the situation; many of the smaller earthworks have been lost to recent and intense cultivation.